ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

     * `/y` : the topmost point of the object's bounding box (where `0` is the top of the parent component)
     * `/w` : the width of the component
     * `/h` : the height of the component

+**Dev note:**
+* Maybe not necessary to have `/graphic` sub-bundle since `/bounds` and `/svg` are going to be used a lot.
+* Should `/svg` be renamed `/graphic`? (still separate from `/bounds`).
+This re-iterates the relationship to SVG, but is more "technical" sounding.
+Maybe `/graphic` is more intuitive?

+Also, how to deal with mouse interaction? for example, a mouse down might want to be the middle point of the event, or the top left, etc. maybe we need a `/mouse./down` in the `/set` (i.e. `/set/fromGUI`) or/and a `/mouse` set of expressions in the JUCE area, `/graphic` ?